The World’s Best Budgeting Apps: Spend Less, Save More

 Technically, you don’t need an app for effective budgeting.
 It can be done with pen and paper, on an Excel spreadsheet, through a financial advisor, or through the good old envelope method.
 There are many ways to track your spending, and you should opt for the one that you feel suits you best.

-So, why should you care about apps for budgeting and saving?
-Simply because apps are easy and convenient to use.
+So, why should you care about these apps?
+Simply because they are easy and convenient to use.

 You don’t have to do any math, you don’t have to bother with spreadsheet formulas, you don’t have to draw tables, or go through the painstakingly slow process of writing everything down manually.